How to Grow a Lemon Tree from Seed (5 Easy Steps)

 Can I dry lemon seeds before planting?

-There is a type of lemon tree called meyer lemon that does very well in winter.
-However, if the temperatures fall below 30℃.
-Alternatively, you can shift them indoors when the chilly spells start.
-For trees grown outdoors, you can provide frost protection.
+However, if the temperatures fall below 30℃, you can shift them indoors when the chilly spells start.
+You can also provide frost protection for trees grown outdoors.

 Do lemon trees need full sun?